shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

 #### Bug examples
 1. I ran into issues when trying to center some text placed inside the hero heading button.
     - This was resolved by removing the parent div of the p element and directly center aligning the p element instead.
-2. Link hover animations were not displaying correctly when the navbar was in it's collapsed moobile state.
+2. Link hover animations were not displaying correctly when the navbar was in it's collapsed mobile state.
 To resolve this I needed to center the links in the dropdown menu, however Bootstrap's styling made this difficult.
     - After some troubleshooting, I searched online and found a StackOverflow post detailing a similar issue.
 After applying the fix the animations appeared correctly.
 3. In mobile views when some hero section media queries take effect, some horizontal scrolling was activated, creating unwanted overflow of the hero image, behind the scrollbar.
     - I found the fix for this to be related to my CSS styling.
 I altered the media query to update the hero image to 100% width rather than 100vw width to resolve this.